-Activities to do with you child during Anti-Bullying Week (Page 9)
+Activities to do with you child during Anti-Bullying Week (Page 11)

-Sources of advice and support (Page 12)
+Sources of advice and support (Page 14)

-As parents and carers, we all want our children to be happy and safe and it is natural to worry about bullying - particularly if we have experienced bullying ourselves, or we think our child may be more vulnerable to bullying.
-The good news is you are not alone!
-The Anti-Bullying Alliance and its members are here to work with children, families and schools to help keep children safe.
+As parents and carers, we worry about our children, all we want is for them to be happy, healthy, and safe.
+With that in mind, it's only natural that we worry about bullying particularly if we think our child may be more vulnerable to bullying, or we have experienced bullying ourselves.
+We're here to tell you, you don't have to go through it alone!
+The Anti-Bullying Alliance and its members are here to work with children, families, and schools to help keep children safe, and address bullying.

-Every November schools throughout the United Kingdom take part in Anti-Bullying Week.
-This is an opportunity to shine a spotlight on bullying and consider the steps we can take together to stop it.
-Anti-Bullying Week 2021 is taking place from Monday 15th to Friday 19th November this year and it has the theme 'One Kind Word'.
+Every November schools right across the UK take part in Anti-Bullying Week.
+This is an opportunity to highlight bullying and consider the steps we can take together to stop it.
+Anti-Bullying Week 2023 is taking place from Monday 13th to Friday 17th November this year and it has the theme 'Make a Noise about Bullying'.